N4N1T0/portfolio/src/content/blog/en/seo-optimization.md

 ---
-title: "SEO Optimization"
+title: 'SEO Optimization'
 date: 2023-07-20
-excerpt: "Unify design and SEO for an effective website.
-From an intuitive structure to strategic keywords."
+excerpt: 'Unify design and SEO for an effective website.
+From an intuitive structure to strategic keywords.'
 author: 'Adrian "Nano" Alvarez'
-image: "../../../assets/blog/ferenc-almasi-eYpcLDXHVb0-unsplash.webp"
+image: '../../../assets/blog/ferenc-almasi-eYpcLDXHVb0-unsplash.webp'
-imageAlt: "A screen showing HTML code and SEO"
+imageAlt: 'A screen showing HTML code and SEO'
-language: "en"
+language: 'en'
 ---

 In website construction, the connection between SEO and design is crucial for user-friendly navigation and understanding by search engines.
 By incorporating SEO best practices from the design phase, you can create a structure and experience that optimizes both usability and visibility in search engines.